score-p/scorep_plugin_perf/README.md

 ##Usage

+###Score-P

+To use this plugin you have to add it to the `SCOREP_METRIC_PLUGINS` variable, e.g.:

+    export SCOREP_METRIC_PLUGINS="PerfScoreP"

+Afterwards you can select the metrics you want to measure from the list of the available metrics.

+###VampirTrace

-To add a kernel event counter to your trace, you have to specify the environment variable `VT_PLUGIN_CNTR_METRIC` respectivly `SCOREP_METRIC_PLUGINS`.
+To add a kernel event counter to your trace, you have to specify the environment variable `VT_PLUGIN_CNTR_METRIC`.

-`VT_PLUGIN_CNTR_METRIC`/`SCOREP_METRIC_PLUGINS` specifies the software events that shall be recorded when tracing an application.
-You can add the following metrics:
+`VT_PLUGIN_CNTR_METRIC` specifies the software events that shall be recorded when tracing an application.
+You can add the metrics from the list of the available metrics.

+###Available metrics

 | Name                                               | Type                          |
 | -------------------------------------------------- | ----------------------------- |